-In February, an international committee of the U.S. National Academy of Sciences (NAS) and the National Academy of Medicine in Washington, D.C., issued a report that basically gave a yellow light to proceed with embryonic gene editing research, but on a cautionary and limited basis.
+There are ethical considerations with all of this, to be sure.
+An international committee of the U.S. National Academy of Sciences (NAS) and the National Academy of Medicine in Washington, DC, issued a report in early 2017 that basically gave a yellow light to proceed with embryonic gene editing research, but on a cautionary and limited basis.
 The report noted that this kind of future human gene editing might be allowed someday, but only after much more risk-benefit research and “only for compelling reasons and under strict oversight.”

-As for gene editing in the cells of patients with diseases, clinical trials are already underway on HIV, hemophilia and leukemia.
+As for gene editing in the cells of patients living with diseases, clinical trials are already underway on HIV, hemophilia and leukemia.
 Existing regulatory systems for gene therapy are good enough to oversee that work, the committee found, and while gene manipulation “should not proceed at this time," the committee panel did say research and discussions should continue.

 - This story from December 2016 reports that at the Lund University Diabetes Centre in Sweden, researchers have used CRISPR to “turn off” one of the genes thought to play a part in causing diabetes, effectively decreasing beta cell death and increasing insulin production in the pancreas.

-- At New York City's Memorial Sloan Kettering Cancer Center, biologist Scott Lowe is developing therapies that turn on and off genes in tumor cells to make them easier for the immune system to destroy.
+- At New York City's Memorial Sloan Kettering Cancer Center, biologist Scott Lowe is developing therapies that turn genes in tumor cells on and off to make them easier for the immune system to destroy.

-- Malaria researchers are exploring a number of ways that CRISPR can be used to manipulate mosquitoes to make them less likely to transmit the malady.
-The same is happening with mice that transmit bacteria causing Lyme disease.
+- Malaria researchers are exploring a number of ways that CRISPR can be used to manipulate mosquitoes to make them less likely to transmit the malady; the same is happening with mice that transmit bacteria causing Lyme disease.

 - This 2015 research concludes that this type of gene editing tool will become more precise and help us better understand diabetes in years to come, and a recent study published in March 2017 shows the promise of gene therapy using this technique, for potentially curing T1D someday (!), though it's only been studied in animal models, so far.